maxburger4real/structure-of-lottery-tickets/readme.md

 On the GPU server:
 Confgire the shell like they write in the readme.
 Source to the userenv.
 Then conda is available
 Create a conda environment

     conda create --preifx=venv python=3.11

+# Do it with VSCode Remote Extension
+Add remote host